 A website about Somerset & Bedford County, Pennsylvania muzzleloader guns, and the gunsmiths who made and repaired them.

-Gunsmiths of Bedford and Somerset counties, Pennsylvania
+Guns and Gunsmiths of Bedford and Somerset Counties, Pennsylvania

 Introduction